Investigating Generalization Behaviours of Generative Flow Networks: Experiments

 \subsection{Generalization in Offline and Off-policy Training of GFlowNets}

-We run the setup described in \S\ref{sec:method-offline} and Table~\ref{tab:sample}; results on the neighbors task are shown in Figure~\ref{fig:offline_neihgbors:a} and Figure~\ref{fig:offline_neihgbors:b}.
-We include full results for all tasks in \S\ref{ap:full_offline_expts}.
-First, we observe that GFlowNets trained in this regime are dependent on environment/task difficulty, the choice of $\sP_{\gX}$, and on the evaluation metric.
-For example, the best performing choice for $\sP_{\gX}$ on the counting task is typically $x \sim \gU$ or $x \sim \log R(x)$, while this is not necessarily the case for neighbors and cliques (see \S\ref{ap:full_offline_expts} Figure~\ref{fig:all_px_sample_full}).
+We run the offline training setup described in \S\ref{sec:method-offline} and Table~\ref{tab:sample}; results on the neighbors task are shown in Figures~\ref{fig:offline_neihgbors:a} and~\ref{fig:offline_neihgbors:b}.
+Results for all tasks are in \S\ref{ap:full_offline_expts}.
+First, we observe that performance is dependent on environment/task difficulty, the choice of $\sP_{\gX}$, and on the evaluation metric.
+For example, the best choice for $\sP_{\gX}$ on the counting task is typically $x \sim \gU$ or $x \sim \log R(x)$, while this is not always the case for neighbors and cliques (see \S\ref{ap:full_offline_expts} Figure~\ref{fig:all_px_sample_full}).

-Second, we observe that when training $P_F(s' | s; \theta)$ offline and off-policy in the full data (no test set) regime, convergence rate depends on the choice of $\sP_{\gX}$ (see Figure~\ref{fig:offline_neihgbors:a}), sometimes to a catastrophic degree.
+Second, we observe that when training $P_F(s' | s; \theta)$ offline and off-policy in the full data (no test set) regime, convergence rate heavily depends on the choice of $\sP_{\gX}$ (see Figure~\ref{fig:offline_neihgbors:a}), sometimes to a catastrophic degree.
 We see this for our usual distributional metrics for approximating $p(x)$\footnote{It is possible that the drawbacks of this training regime overwhelm our ability to make meaningful conclusions on the choice of $\sP_{\gX}$ for offline training on the neighbors and cliques tasks.}.
-However, when considering the MAE between $\log R(s)$ the approximated $\log \hat{R}(s)$, we do not observe this lack of convergence.
-We can measure this because GFlowNets learn to implicitly predict the reward: $\log \hat{R}(s) = \log F(s; \theta) + \log P_F(s_f | s; \theta)$.
-This suggests that although training $P_F(s' | s; \theta)$ offline and off-policy may be tricky, learning $F(s; \theta)$ jointly with $P_F(s' | s; \theta)$ might be beneficial.
-This is supported by observing a reasonable estimate for $\log \hat{R}(s)$ even when $P_F(s' | s; \theta)$ fails to adequately model $p(x)$ (the model is learning something).
+However, when considering the MAE between $\log R(s)$ the approximated $\log \hat{R}(s)$, we do not observe this lack of convergence (GFlowNets implicitly learn to predict the reward: $\log \hat{R}(s) = \log F(s; \theta) + \log P_F(s_f | s; \theta)$).
+Although training $P_F(s' | s; \theta)$ offline or off-policy may be tricky, learning $F(s; \theta)$ jointly with $P_F(s' | s; \theta)$ might be beneficial: we observing a reasonable estimate for $\log \hat{R}(s)$ even when $P_F(s' | s; \theta)$ fails to adequately model $p(x)$---the model is learning something.